allaisandrea/allaisandrea.github.io/pages/inductive_moment_matching/index.md

 Why does the IMM model depend on both t and s?
 It seems that adding s is redundant.
 Check this empirically.

+There is no need to ensure r and t are on the same trajectory, because the matching happens at the level of distributions, not points.

+Does supervision at s > 0 help with single-step sampling?